-Bars and restaurants must stop serving alcohol at 10 p.m. each night through Nov.
+Bars must close by 10 p.m. each night through Nov.
 23, 2020.

 Is the COVID-19 Transmission Index still in effect?

 The executive order overrides the COVID-19 Transmission Index through November 23, 2020, at which time the requirements in transmission index will resume.